Cleaning the washing machine’s rubber seal if it's dirty

 Alternatively, use the special AEG / Electrolux cleaner for washing machines, which is available in our Webshop.

-4. If mould does not disappear with cleaning, then seal will need to be replaced
+4. If mould does not disappear with cleaning, then seal will need to be replaced and can be purchased from our webshop here.

 Cause:

-- Using too much detergent or regular washing at a low temperature.
+• Using too much detergent or regular washing at a low temperature.
 If you only wash at temperatures of 40°C or less, detergent residue and dirt will accumulate in the washing machine.
 This may lead to dirt, stains or greasy deposits on the seal.

 Was this article helpful?